 System/Recipients/ Categories of Recipients Purpose of the processing Data Retention Period Lawful basis (UK GDPR) Your Rights Continuing Health Care (CHC) NHS Continuing Health Care (CHC) is free care outside of hospital that is arranged and funded by the NHS to support living with complex medical conditions and on-going healthcare needs which can be delivered in the patient's home, at their care home or in non-acute hospitals.
 CHC is free, unlike support from social services for which a fee may be charged, depending on your income and savings.
 CHC is different from NHS Funded Nursing Care, which some people with less complex needs living in care homes receive.
 If you require CHC needs personal data concerning your GP medical record will be shared with the care home or in non-acute hospitals looking after you.
 The source of the information shared in this way is your electronic GP record.
 All records held by the Practice will be kept for the duration specified in the Records Management Codes of Practice for Health and Social Care Article 6(1) (c) - processing for legal obligation; Article 6(1) (e) - public interest or in the exercise of official authority.
 Article 9(2) (b) - processing necessary in the field of employment, social security and social protection law.
 Article 9 (2) (h) - processing is necessary for medical or social care treatment or, the management of health or social care systems and services.
-Related Legislation: You have the right to: To access, view or request copies of your personal information; request rectification of any inaccuracy in your personal information; restrict the processing of your personal information where: ✓ accuracy of the data is contested, ✓ the processing is unlawful or, ✓ where we no longer need the data for the purposes of the processing.
-Right to object: In line with the UK GDPR Article 21, you have a general right to raise an objection to the processing of your personal data in some particular circumstances.
-This right only applies where we cannot demonstrate compelling legitimate grounds for continued processing of your personal data for the purposes of direct provision of care, and compliance with a legal obligation to which we are subject.
-If you wish to exercise any of your rights please contact the Practice (data controller) or the DPO and your request will be carefully considered.
+Related Legislation: To access, view or request copies of your personal information; request rectification of any inaccuracy in your personal information; restrict the processing of your personal information where:

 System/Recipients/ Categories of Recipients Purpose of the processing Data Retention Period Lawful basis (UK GDPR) Your Rights Data Protection Act 2018 Section 10 Section 251B Health and Social Care Act 2012 Common Law of Duty of Confidentiality Right to complain: If you are dissatisfied with the way the Practice processes your data, you have the right to appeal/complain.
 You may raise the issue with the Practice's Data Protection Officer, contact details are given at section 6, or if not satisfied, with the Information Commissioner (ICO), whose contact details are given at section 8.
-AccuRx AccuRx supply a number of systems to practices including text (SMS) messaging and remote consultations.
-Your personal data is passed to them solely for these purposes and not used further.
-Processing is carried out by AccuRx under instruction held as a processing agreement with your GP.
-Data is not retained in this system once processed, but transferred to the clinical record system The processing of personal data is permitted under the following paragraph: Article 6(1) (e) - public interest or in the exercise of official authority.
-The processing of special categories of personal data concerning health is permitted under the following paragraph: Article 9 (2) (h) - processing is necessary for medical or social care treatment or, You have the right to: To access, view or request copies of your personal information; request rectification of any inaccuracy in your personal information; restrict the processing of your personal information where: accuracy of the data is contested, the processing is unlawful or, where we no longer need the data for the purposes of the processing.
-Right to object: In line with the UK GDPR Article 21, you have a general right to raise an objection to the processing of your personal data in some particular circumstances.
-This right only applies where we cannot
+Online Consultation, triage and booking - AccuRX AccuRx provides a service where patients can register with a GP, book appointments, have online consultations and communicate with your GP.
+Your consent is required to use the system, but information provided will, with your consent, be provided to your GP and become part of the medical record.
+AccuRx allows you to provide symptoms so it can signpost you to the most appropriate service using artifical intelligence (AI Triage) All records held by the Practice will be kept for the duration specified in the Records Management Codes of Practice for Health and Social Care PATCHES have a separate privacy notice for their activity as a data controller https://patchs.ai/privacypolicy Article 6 1(a) - consent of the data subject Article 9 2(a) - informed consent [Once data is passed to the GP, it is treated as part of the patient record - please see the patient record system.
+You have the right to: To withdraw your consent to this processing - this has the same effect as right to object; To access, view or request copies of your personal information; request rectification of any inaccuracy in your personal information; restrict the processing of your personal information where: